Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 >
 > In this figure data is passed through three processes (coloured pink, green and blue) and data is passed through channels represented by arrows.
 All intermediary files and results end up in the publishDir
 > Outputs include validated and grouped samplesheets plus summary reports, illustrating how Nextflow handles input validation, data splitting, and parallel execution.
-{: .callout}
+>
+> **Note: The takeaway of this demo is not what the workflow does but how nextflow is designed to support its automation** {: .callout}